sofakid/Skoarcery/README.md

 # moar

-Lots more stuff in the grammar, and lots more possible.
+Lots more stuff in the grammar, and lots more needed.
+Conditons, functions,

 Install
 -------